schererl/Pytrich/README.md

 # Pytrich HTN Planner

 ## Overview
-**Pytrich** is a Hierarchical Task Network (HTN) planner, initially inspired by the *Pyperplan*, but it has developed into a distinct project.
-This progressive search planner for total-order problems.
+**Pytrich** is a progressive search planner for total-order problems in Hierarchical Task Network (HTN), initially inspired by the *Pyperplan*, but it has developed into a distinct project.

 ## Prerequisites
 To run the planner, ensure the following dependencies are installed and compiled: